 Placing and part list :

-Most of this components i got it from Farnell.
+Most of this components i got from farnell

 Here goes the top and bottom, right click and, save image as, then you can print this to make your board.